adamggrim/textwarp/README.md

 ## Requirements

-- Python 3.9
+- Python 3.10+

 ## Dependencies

 `textwarp` requires the following Python libraries:

 - `pyperclip`: For accessing and copying to the clipboard
-- `regex`: For expanded regular expression functionality
+- `regex`: For regular expressions with variable-width lookbehinds
 - `spaCy`: For identifying word context

 ## Example